pas-audio-server/minimal-mistakes/_pages/about.md

 The rack of receivers proved to be entirely unnessary because the in-wall speakers are driven by a cool line-level audio distribution system called [A-bus](http://www.leisuretech.com.au/ABWhat.htm).

-As a "gray-beard" computer programmer, how could I resist.
+As a "gray-beard" computer programmer who loves his craft, everything looks like an opportunity for code. pas exists because it had to.

 Why didn't I use _________ solution?
 ===
-First, because I didn't know they existed.
+First, because I didn't know _________ existed.

 Second, even if I did know, I wanted a project to work upon.
-Coding is life.
+Code is life.